nyumets/nyumets.github.io/README.md

 Once the prerequisites are installed, you can run `bundle exec jekyll serve` to start the dev server at http://localhost:4000.
 Changes to files within `src/` will be auto-reloaded, but changing the site structure in `_config.yml` will require you to stop and restart the dev server.

+### Changing the header or site layout

+Edit `{repo_root}/_config.yml` and modify the section near the top that starts with `navbar-links:`.
+The page path values will be relative to the `src/` directory.

+### .html vs .md

+Jekyll pages can be either `.html` or `.md`.
+To keep things standard, `.md` is the simplest as it will generate pages for you using existing templates.
+If you need special layouts for images etc, then switch to `.html`.

+### Adding new blog posts

+Add a new file to `src/_posts/`.
+The filename MUST conform to the format `YYYY-MM-DD-title.{md|html}` so that Jekyll will know how to organize the post.

 # TODO
 See NYU OLAB Admin board for e-mails and ToDo Items